jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you used the `oe-init-build-env` script to create the build directory, it generated some generic configuration files in the `build/conf` directory.
 It is okay to copy over them.

-You may want to customize the configuration files before your first build.
+It is not necessary, but you may want to customize the configuration files before your first build.

+Do not use the '**~**' character when defining directory paths in the configuration files.

 ### Edit bblayers.conf